 There are a number of general pollution prevention measures that could be employed to ensure that both ground and surface waters are not contaminated at any stage of the development.
-The Revised Development would be designed, constructed, operated and decommissioned in line with relevant Pollution Prevention Guidelines (PPGs) and other codes of best practice, to ensure that both ground and surface waters are not contaminated.
+The Proposed Varied Development (Addendum) would be designed, constructed, operated and decommissioned in line with the Construction Environmental Management Plan (CEMP) and Pollution Prevention Plan as required under the CAR Construction Site License requirements, relevant Pollution Prevention Guidelines (PPGs) and other codes of best practice, to ensure that both ground and surface waters are not contaminated.
 These should include: